-Nordic Walking uses specially designed poles to enhance your natural walking experience.
-With a technique that is similar to the upper body action of classic cross country skiing, Nordic Walking becomes a genuinely whole body exercise that can be enjoyed at many levels, from walking for health to athletic Nordic running.
+Nordic Walking uses specially designed poles – not to be confused with trekking poles – to enhance your natural walking experience.
+With a technique that is similar to the upper body action of classic cross-country skiing, Nordic Walking is a genuinely whole body exercise that can be enjoyed at many levels, at low, medium or high intensity.
 More than 10 million people globally enjoy this outdoor activity all year round.

-- burn up to 46% more calories compared to walking without poles
+- Burn around 20% more calories compared to walking without poles.

-- release tension in the neck and shoulders
+- Release tension in your neck and shoulders.

 And because Nordic Walking doesn’t feel like hard work you’ll be happy to walk further and for longer.